200 baht, 200 baht! I give you deal. Buy one drink and you see all the acts! You not get this kind price from anyone else.

 I hadn’t read warnings about ping-pong scams before to know this was something to beware of.
 But after returning to my hostel and Googling it on the internet, I found what we experienced was common.

 Many people, including two women I met later, have met a “dyke manager with a lady boy sidekick who barred their exit from the club until they paid” the extra money.
 One girl I met even said the manager locked the door in front of her and pushed her around a bit!
 Fortunately, no one was ever hurt.
 I guess I/we were lucky to be in a group of four with a male.

 This was the one time I encountered a scam and was glad I wasn’t solo.

 Ever experienced a scam while traveling?
 What are some of your scariest experiences?

 Note: The flourishing of Bangkok’s sex industry fuels human trafficking and a modern-day slavery.
 By supporting these sex clubs and ping-pong shows, we’re encouraging this way of life.
 Interesting article from Pulitzer Center about the reality of these women (here).

-Note: If you’re staying at one of the nearby hotels in this area and looking for things to do, you may alternatively want to go to Patpong night market for souvenir shopping, there’s a lot of street vendors.
+Note: Looking for things to do in this area alternatively, you may want to go to Patpong night market for souvenir shopping, there’s a lot of street vendors.
 Closer to the BTS Skytrain, there’s also many normal massage shops for tourists and a side street of street food, where you can sit at a stall and slurp on a bowl of noodles.
 I stay in this area a lot due to the sidewalk food vendors in the morning and tucked away in some of the side streets.